World Bank to construct 13.16km Lagos farm roads - Vanguard News

 “Use of nets for the control of birds in rice farming had since been adopted by our farmers.

-“Over 100 rice farmers in Ganyingbo, Badagry is presently trying this technology with other agronomic practices learnt through the state collaboration with AfricaRice, IITA, Ibadan,” Olusanya said.
+“Over 100 rice farmers in Ganyingbo, Badagry are presently trying this technology with other agronomic practices learnt through the state collaboration with AfricaRice, IITA, Ibadan,” Olusanya said.